HarshGrandeur/NLP-WindowsChatAssistant/README.md

 # NLP-WindowsChatAssistant
 ##This is a small Artificial Intelligence, Natural Language Processing project based on Python.

 This is a small project based on Python.
-It works on recognizing your voice .
+It works by recognizing your voice and responding to it .
 You can search about any random stuff using your voice.
 You must specify the thing by saying "What is 'keyword'".
 It searches the wikipedia and says and displays the first 5 lines.
 Apart from this, it talks to you normally like 'Hello' and realted stuff.